David Whyte (rugby union): Provincial career

 He played for North and Midlands at the school level, before playing for their senior side.

 International career

 He captained the Scottish Universities XV while at St. Andrews and Oxford Universities.

 He made a Barbarians debut in 1962, before being capped for Scotland.

 He received 13 caps for Scotland between 1965 and 1967.

 Athletics career

 Amateur career

 He represented Dundee Hawkhill Harriers.
 When he moved to Edinburgh, he then represented the Edinburgh Southern Harriers.

 International career

 He represented both Scotland and Great Britain at the long jump.

 He won 3 Scottish Championship titles at long jump; and one at triple jump.

 He won the 1959 British Championship long jump at White City in London.

 Teaching career

-He was a teacher at various schools in Scotland, including Strathallan in Perthshire; and in 1983 became a rector of Golspie High School in Sutherland.
+He was a teacher at various schools in Scotland, including Strathallan School in Perthshire; and in 1983 became a rector of Golspie High School in Sutherland.
 He was a founder member of the East Sutherland Rotary Club.